jannat0718/Retail-Customer-Segmentation/README.md

 **Approach:**

-**1. Performed a preliminary data inspection and Data cleaning**
+**1.Performed a preliminary data inspection and Data cleaning**

-a.
-Checked for missing data and formulated apt strategy to treat them.
+    a.Checked for missing data and formulated apt strategy to treat them.

-b.
-Checked for the duplicate data records and remove them if present.
+    b.Checked for the duplicate data records and remove them if present.

-c.
-Performed Descriptive analytics on the given data.
+    c.Performed Descriptive analytics on the given data.

-**2. Cohort Analysis:**
+**2.Cohort Analysis:**

 *Note: A cohort is a group of subjects who share a defining characteristic.
-We can observe how a cohort behaves across time and compare it to other cohorts.**
+We can observe how a cohort behaves across time and compare it to other cohorts.*

-a.
-Createed month cohorts and analysed active  customers for each cohort.
+    a.Createed month cohorts and analysed active  customers for each cohort.

-b.
-Analysed the retention rate of customers.
+    b.Analysed the retention rate of customers.

-**3. Built a RFM model – Recency Frequency and Monetary based on customer purchase behaviour.**
+**3.Built a RFM model – Recency Frequency and Monetary based on customer purchase behaviour.**

 *Note: Recency is about when was the last order of a customer.
 It means the number of days since a customer made the last purchase.
 If it’s a case for a website or an app, this could be interpreted as the last visit day or the last login time.*